Fundamental groups of toroidal compactifications: The fundamental group and first Betti number

-Since $\gamma$ preserves $\sigma$, it permutes the top-dimensional cones of which $\sigma$ is a face: there are finitely many of these as long as $\sigma\cap C_Q \neq \emptyset$.
-Therefore some power of $\gamma$ preserves a top-dimensional cone, so we may as well assume that $\sigma$ is top-dimensional.
-The action of $\gamma$ is thus determined by its action on $\sigma = \sum_{i=1}^q \RR_{\ge 0}u_i$.
+Since $l$ preserves $\sigma$, it permutes the top-dimensional cones of which $\sigma$ is a face: there are finitely many of these as long as $\sigma\cap C_Q \neq \emptyset$.
+Therefore some power of $l$ preserves a top-dimensional cone, so we may as well assume that $\sigma$ is top-dimensional.
+The action of $l$ is thus determined by its action on $\sigma = \sum_{i=1}^q \RR_{\ge 0}u_i$.

-Thus $\gamma$ permutes the rays $\RR_{\ge 0}u_i$ (it may not fix them pointwise) and therefore some power, in fact $\gamma^{q!}$, fixes all the rays, so we may as well assume that $\gamma$ fixes all the rays.
+Thus $\gamma$ permutes the rays $\RR_{\ge 0}u_i$ (it may not fix them pointwise) and therefore some power, in fact $l^{q!}$, fixes all the rays, so we may as well assume that $l$ fixes all the rays.
 In particular it fixes a rational basis of $U_Q$ up to scalars.
-Now consider the real subgroup of $Q$ that fixes that basis up to scalars.
-Its identity component is a torus, and because the $u_i$ are defined over $\QQ$ it is $\RR$-split (in fact $\QQ$-split) and therefore it is contained in the maximal $\RR$-split torus in $Q$, which is $A_Q$.
-So some power of $\gamma$ is in $A_Q$, as required.
+Now consider the real subgroup of $G_{Q,l}$ that fixes that basis up to scalars.
+Its identity component is a torus, and because the $u_i$ are defined over $\QQ$ it is $\RR$-split (in fact $\QQ$-split) and therefore it is contained in the maximal $\RR$-split torus in $G_{Q,l}$, which is $A_Q$.
+So some power of $l$ is in $A_Q$, and some power of $\gamma$ is in $N_Q\rtimes A_Q=R_Q$.